justinchoi001/liferay-learn-0/commerce/developer-guide/tutorial/implementing-a-custom-checkout-step/README.md

 > We simply use a `JSPRenderer` to render the JSP for our (in this case, `terms_and_conditions.jsp`).
 We also give it a `ServletContext` parameter to give a context for where to find the JSP we have created.

-For the JSP to be able to properly use the `ServletContext` to find the JSP in our module, we need to define it using the correct symbolic name for our bundle, like the following:
+For the JSP to be able to properly use the `ServletContext` to find the JSP in our module, we need to define it using the correct symbolic name of our bundle, like the following:

 ```java
 @Reference(target = "(osgi.web.symbolicname=com.acme.n8n6.internal.commerce.util)")